Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-8-containerizing-our-work-environment/index.md

 the entire cluster, one piece at a time.

-Once omplete, make sure everything is in order:
+Once complete, make sure everything is in order:

 ```bash
 user@5fe767daf694:/data$ kubectl get nodes -o wide